AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-apache.md

 Setting up multiple stores consists of the following tasks:

 1. [Set up websites, stores, and store views](ms-admin.md) in the Admin.
-1. Create one [Apache virtual host](#step-2-create-apache-virtual-hosts) per Magento website.
+1. Create one [Apache virtual host](#step-2-create-apache-virtual-hosts) per Commerce website.

 ## Step 1: Create websites, stores, and store views in the Admin